 The topics covered expand and extend the concepts introduced in Level 2 Chemistry to prepare for tertiary level study.
-Practical work continues to be an important and integral component of the course.
+Practical work continues to be an important and integral component of the assessments, 10 credits.

-Assessment: Total credits 19 (or 24 if attempting scholarship)
+Assessment: Total credits 19 (or 24 if attempting scholarship) 3 internal assessments, 9 credits 2 external that costs approximately \$28.

-Costs: Workbook bundle which contains experiments, course notes and wide range of learning activities that costs approximately \$28.
+Costs: Workbook bundle which contains experiments, course notes and wide range of learning activities